Darsstar/keyring-subprocess/README.md

 # keyring-subprocess
-A zero dependency keyring backend that queries an executable `keyring` which can be found on PATH.
+A zero dependency keyring backend for lean virtual environments.

+This is achieved by locating a virtual environment which has `keyring-subprocess[keyring]` installed whose `keyring-subprocess` can be found on the PATH. `keyring-subprocess` is effectively a renamed `keyring` executable and serves as a more unique landmark file.

+The virtual environment that is found this way should have the actual `keyring` backend(s) you need installed into it.

 ## Pros
 - Zero dependencies for a clean `pip list` command and to always be